Imam pesmu da vam pevam Tour: Accident during the third concert at the Zagreb Arena

 We would like to inform the public that during last night’s third concert by Lepa Brena in Arena Zagreb, an unfortunate incident occurred, requiring the beloved regional star to undergo ankle surgery this morning.
 The operation was successful, and the singer is feeling well.

 The incident happened when a member of the technical team accidentally fell from the stage into a lowered lift, sustaining minor injuries, just as Lepa Brena was waiting for her entrance to the audience.
 Unfortunately, the fall resulted in an injury to the singer.
 Despite the immense pain, Lepa Brena once again demonstrated remarkable professionalism, flawlessly completing the demanding concert, driven by the audience’s euphoria and her determination not to disappoint her fans.
 This courageous act is yet another testament to her greatness, dedication to music, and love for her audience.

 In light of the recovery process and upon medical advice, the scheduled concerts on December 10 and December 16 in Arena Zagreb have been postponed.

 Purchased tickets will remain valid for the rescheduled dates, which will be announced later.
 For those unable to attend the new dates, a full refund will be issued.

 On behalf of Lepa Brena, her team, and the organizers, we thank you for your understanding and support!

-Set list

-This setlist was obtained from the concert of April 20, 2024 held at Zetra Olympic Hall in Sarajevo.
-It does not represent all shows throughout the tour.